On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Beam Physics Issues and Limitations

-The expected lifetime due to the counter-circulating beam-beam interaction is estimated to be 15000 s.
+The expected lifetime due to the CR beam-beam interaction is estimated to be more than 1~day.
 No energy loss is expected here since the identical beams are moving in opposite directions - no energy exchange in the scattering but will affect the emittance because of the angular distribution.